 b) the fees does not relate to any part of a premium or cost incurred in relation to a life policy or a contract of insurance that relates to a benefit to the member that is based on the performance of an investment rather than the realisation of a risk and

-c) the premiums and costs to which the fee relates are not otherwise charged as an administration fee, an investment fee, a switching fee, an exit fee, an activity fee or an advice fee.
+c) the premiums and costs to which the fee relates are not otherwise charged as an administration fee, an investment fee, a switching fee, an activity fee or an advice fee.
 Insurance costs are made up of insurance fees (gross cost) less 15% for a tax deduction we’re able to claim on the insurance fee (net cost), which is passed straight back to members.
 Insurance costs are calculated weekly and deducted monthly from your Tasplan account.

 A switching fee for a MySuper product is a fee to recover the costs of switching all or part of a member’s interest in a superannuation entity from one class of beneficial interest in the entity to another.

 A switching fee for a superannuation product other than a MySuper product, is a fee to recover the costs of switching all or part of a member’s interest in a superannuation entity from one investment option or product in the entity to another.